Inveniem/nextcloud-azure-aks/kustomize/components/sftp-ws-server/README.md

 exposed inside the SFTP-WS server.

 ### Generating Key Pairs for Authentication
-Run `./rigger sftp-ws-generate-keypair <name of keypair>` from within an overlay to generate a private key in the overlay as `generated-keys/<name of keypair>/jwt_private.pem` and the public key as `generated-keys/<name of keypair>/jwt_public.pem`.
+Run `./rigger generate-sftp-ws-keypair <name of keypair>` from within an overlay to generate a private key in the overlay as `generated-keys/<name of keypair>/jwt_private.pem` and the public key as `generated-keys/<name of keypair>/jwt_public.pem`.
 The client should be